afhverjuekki/tolvera/README.md

 **"No providers configured"**

 - Check your `.env` file exists and has valid API keys
-- There's an `.env.example` you can use to format your `.env` after
+- There's an `.env.example` in `src/tolvera/llm/` you can use to format your `.env` after
 - Verify API key format (no quotes, no extra spaces)
 - Test API key on the provider's website